Flavoring the production of Higgs pairs: Constraints on the FNSM parameter space

 \section{Constraints on the FNSM parameter space}

-In order to compute a realistic numerical analysis of the signals proposed in this proyect, i.e., $pp\to H_F\to hb\bar{b}~(h\to b \bar{b},\, \tau^-\tau^+,\, WW^*,\,\gamma\gamma,\,ZZ^*)$, we need to constrain the free FNSM parameters involved in the upcoming calculations, namely, \begin{itemize} \item The mixing angle $\alpha$ of the real components of the doublet $\Phi$ and the FN singlet $S$, \item FN singlet VEV $v_s$, \item The ultraviolet mass scale $\Lambda$, \item CP-even scalar mass $M_{H_F}$. \end{itemize}
+In order to compute a realistic numerical analysis of the signals proposed in this project, i.e., $pp\to H_F\to hb\bar{b}~(h\to b \bar{b},\, \tau^-\tau^+,\, WW^*,\,\gamma\gamma,\,ZZ^*)$, we need to constrain the free FNSM parameters involved in the upcoming calculations, namely, \begin{itemize} \item The mixing angle $\alpha$ of the real components of the doublet $\Phi$ and the FN singlet $S$, \item FN singlet VEV $v_s$, \item The ultraviolet mass scale $\Lambda$, \item CP-even scalar mass $M_{H_F}$. \end{itemize}

 These parameters can be constrained by several types of theoretical restrictions like absolute vacuum stability, triviality, perturbativity, and unitarity of scattering matrices and different experimental data, mainly, LHC Higgs boson data upper limits on the production cross-section of additional Higgs states.
 We also consider bounds on Lepton Flavor Violating processes (LFVp) $L_i\to \ell_j\ell_k\bar{\ell}_k$, $\ell_i\to \ell_j\gamma$.
-Measurements on $\mathcal{BR}(B_{s,\,d}^0\to\mu^+\mu^-)$ are also presented.
-Finally, we also take into account the anomalous magnetic moments of the muon and electron $\Delta a_{\mu}$ and $\Delta a_{e}$, respectively.
+Measurements on $\mathcal{BR}(B_{s,\,d}^0\to\mu^+\mu^-)$ and the anomalous magnetic moments of the muon and electron $\Delta a_{\mu}$ and $\Delta a_{e}$, respectively, are also presented.
+Finally, we also take into account quark flavor constraints: $B-\bar{B}$, $K-\bar{K}$ and $D-\bar{D}$ mixing.